SimpFred/ai-day-2/README.md

   - Solved the core and extension 1 & 2 for the poker challange by only using copilot.
 - [Styled previous created React Project](https://github.com/SimpFred/ai-react-create-project/tree/styling-using-ai)
   - Styled the project by iterativ prompting to copilot.

+Use [This backend project](https://github.com/SimpFred/java-cloud-azure-day-1) to test the React project.